esFerDev/shop/docs/documentation/mining-system.md

   - `Time` 30 seconds to complete the minigame or the progress bar (depending on the "MiniGame" value).
   - `PointsInMinigame` How many points must the player do in the mini-game to exploit the mining zone (every correct click --> Point).

+  - `NPC` Choose if the mining job is started by an NPC or only when approaching the mine.

   - `EnableMiniGameProbability` The mini-game should appear or not.
   - `MiniGameProbability` The percentage (%) for the mini-game to appear (0% mini-game won't appear ever - 100% mini-game will always appear).